FMFI-UK-1-AIN-412/js-fol-parser/README.md

 <code>\`Expected ${expectation} but "${actual_input}" found.\`</code>.
 The latter should be preferred.

-### Language callbacks
+### Language

-Some parsers take a plain object of callbacks that recognize the three types of non-logical symbols and the variables of a first-order language.
+Some parsers take an object whose methods should recognize the three types of non-logical symbols and the variables of a first-order language.
 ```typescript
 interface Language {